 Landry-Jones is strong in the central role, suitably intense and displaying otherworldliness, pallor, and a bloodlust to rival any cinematic vampire.
 While we never quite understand his character’s motives and actually never really emotionally connect with him or indeed anyone, the performance is raw and animalistic.
 Malcolm McDowell, on the other hand, is an odd bit of casting in a odd role, and his appearances jar somewhat.

 The mirroring of the vampire theme with extreme celebrity culture is intriguing and works well, but the nagging message that our culture could be heading down a very dark path is not a new one, and the point becomes extremely laboured in the drifting storyline.
 Overall it’s too drawn out and overcooked, favouring style over substance.
 However, it does succeed in provoking an unpleasant physical reaction that will stay with you afterwards when you try and sleep.

-Antiviral is out in selected cinemas now.
+Antiviral is released in selected cinemas on 1st February 2013.